OUR EDITORIAL STAFF

 Authors Include: Terrance Dean, Talib Kweli, R.G.
 Belsky, Rob Hill, Sr., Ben Jealous, Rashad Harrison, Marcus J. Guillory, Kermit Alexander, Kent Babb, Gary L. Heyward, Corey Pegues, Jonathan Martin, Gerrick Kennedy, Walt Williams

-Daniella Wexler, Associate Editor at Atria Books, joined the company in the fall of 2011.
-She works alongside editorial director Peter Borland and is acquiring literary fiction and narrative nonfiction.
-She is drawn to dark, offbeat stories, distinct voices, memorable characters, humor, investigative memoir, and suspense.
-She is a graduate of the University of Pennsylvania.
+Daniella Wexler, Editor at Atria Books, joined the company in the fall of 2011 after graduating from the University of Pennsylvania.
+In her role at Atria, she acquires and edits literary fiction and narrative nonfiction.
+Daniella is drawn to dark, offbeat stories, new ideas, distinct voices, memorable characters, humor and suspense.

-Areas of Interest: Literary and Upmarket Fiction; Memoir; Narrative Nonfiction; Humor
+Areas of Interest: Literary and Upmarket Fiction; Memoir; Narrative Nonfiction; Pop Culture; Humor

 Emily Bestler Books

 Emily Bestler, Senior Vice President, Editor-in-Chief